🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

 Single-unit destination fine dining, 4,500 sf, 65 seats, $325 average ticket (4-course prix-fixe), 38 staff including 6 BOH plus 4 sommeliers, Type 47 full-alcohol license, $400K+ wine inventory on premises.
 A kitchen fire during May peak season — triggered by ventilation hood failure during service rush — activated Ansul plus sprinkler suppression and caused collateral kitchen damage, dining-room smoke damage, and a 90-day closure.
 Wine inventory faced partial loss from temperature exposure during the HVAC outage.
-The BI claim filed against the standard restaurant property/BI program had a 12-month extended-period-of-indemnity.
+The operator's existing program — a standard restaurant property/BI package carried forward from the prior renewal cycle — had a 12-month extended-period-of-indemnity.
 Recovery extended to 14 months due to Napa County premium-trade contractor availability plus custom-millwork dining-room rebuild specificity.
-The BI sub-limit on wine inventory capped at $250K despite $400K-plus pre-loss value.
+The BI cap on wine inventory in the inherited program was set at $250K despite $400K-plus pre-loss value.

 What We Did

-Carrier paid full property limit plus 12-month BI; the wine inventory cap created $150K out-of-pocket exposure.
-Operator now carries scheduled-property wine cellar coverage with separate sub-limit plus extended BI sized to 18-month Wine Country recovery reality.
+The insurance company paid the full property limit plus 12-month lost-income coverage; the wine inventory cap in the prior program created $150K out-of-pocket exposure.
+Operator now carries separately listed (scheduled-property) wine cellar coverage with a dedicated cap plus extended lost-income coverage sized to 18-month Wine Country recovery reality.

 🎯 The Outcome